smithy-lang/smithy/docs/source/spec/core/http-traits.rst

-When using :ref:`event streams <event-streams>` and HTTP bindings, the :ref:`httpPayload <httppayload-trait>` trait MUST be applied to any input or output member that targets a union with the :ref:`streaming-trait`.
+When using :ref:`event streams <event-streams>` and HTTP bindings, the :ref:`httpPayload <httppayload-trait>` trait MUST be applied to any input or output member that targets a shape marked with the :ref:`streaming-trait`.

 The following example defines an operation that uses an input event stream and HTTP bindings: